vishnukarthikl/calabash-android-java/README.md

 Writing tests
 ==============

-Finding an element and touching it
+Finding an element and touching it.
+In the below example, we query for a button and then touch the first one.

 ```java
 import calabash.java.IOSApplication;